walter-a-jablonowski/sys-2/ai.md

   ...
 ```

-## Data
+## Initial types

-types are defined in def.yml (see file structure below).
 Currently we have only one activity type with 2 entry types for my searching for my search for a new apartment:

 - Event type "apartments" currently with no special data fields
 - Default fields for entry types: